luigifreda/pyslam/README.md

 * Configure the `VIDEO_DATASET` section of `config.yaml` in order to point to your recorded video.

 ---
-## Comparison pySLAM vs ORB-SLAM3
+## pySLAM performances and comparative evaluations

-For a comparative evaluation, "**online**" trajectory estimated by pySLAM vs "**final**" trajectories estimated by ORB-SLAM3, see this nice [notebook](https://github.com/anathonic/Trajectory-Comparison-ORB-SLAM3-pySLAM/blob/main/trajectories_comparison.ipynb).
-For further details about "online" and "final" trajectories, see [here](#trajectory-saving) .
+For a comparative evaluation of the "**online**" trajectory estimated by pySLAM versus the "**final**" trajectory estimated by ORB-SLAM3, check out this nice [notebook](https://github.com/anathonic/Trajectory-Comparison-ORB-SLAM3-pySLAM/blob/main/trajectories_comparison.ipynb).
+For more details about "*online*" and "*final*" trajectories, refer to this [section](#trajectory-saving)

-Note that pySLAM is able to save both online and final pose estimates.
-On the other end, ORB-SLAM3 pose estimates are saved at the end of the full dataset playback.
-See this [section](#trajectory-saving) for further details on how to save trajectories with pySLAM.
+**Note**: pySLAM saves both online and final pose estimates, whereas ORB-SLAM3 only saves final estimates (pose data is recorded at the end of the entire dataset playback).
+For instructions on how to save trajectories with pySLAM, see this [section](#trajectory-saving).
+When you press the GUI button `Draw Grount Truth` (see [here](#slam-gui)), you can visualize the history of the Absolute Trajectory Error (ATE or *RMSE*) and evaluate both online and offline errors.

 ---
 ## Contributing to pySLAM